 "How big will they grow?"

-Females grow to around 45.5cm - 48.5cm in height (to the shoulder) and males grow to around 48.5cm - 51.5cm in height, weighing in the region of 13 - 17kg when fully grown.
+Females grow to around 45.5cm - 48.5cm in height (to the shoulder) and males grow to around 48.5cm - 51.5cm in height, weighing in the region of 13 - 22kg when fully grown, with males being heavier than females.

 "Are they difficult to train?"

 Hokkaido are very attached to their owners with a drive to please which makes them very responsive to positive training.
 They are intelligent; quick to pick up new things; and are food and praise motivated.
 However, their strong drive can hinder their responsiveness when outside of the home.
+They do not do well with repetitive training and expect their owner to be fully engaged and offer appropriate rewards for their cooperation.

 "Are they noisy?"